RickStrahl/datepicker-native/README.md

 This repo holds a couple of HTML date helpers to make it easier to bind and unbind date values to `<input type='date' />` controls.
 It also includes an example on how to pop up a date button.

 * Assign dates directly to any `<input type="date" />`
-* Fixes up date values to correctly display date time zones
+* Fixes up date values for the local timezone
+pass in a local date, get back a local date
 * Allows options for easy limiting min/max date inputs
 * Button only date popups (ie. no input box)
 * **date-picker-button** Vue Component